pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_apply.md

 # Tanzu apps workload apply

-Apply configurations to a new or existing workload.
+This topic helps you apply configurations to a new or existing workload.

 ### Synopsis